idunnojustletme/RLBP/README.md

 1. Launch **Intiface Central**
 2. Start the Intiface server and set up your devices
 3. Launch **RLBP** as administrator and click the server address to copy it to your clipboard
+4. Click 'Test Device(s)' to make sure **RLBP** can communicate with your device
-4. Launch **Overwolf** and open the **Home Assistant Game Events** app
+5. Launch **Overwolf** and open the **Home Assistant Game Events** app
-5. Paste the server address into Webhook URL, set Throttle to 1, and click Save
+6. Paste the server address into Webhook URL, set Throttle to 1, and click Save
+7. Click 'Start Listening' to have **RLBP** start listening for info from **HA Game Events**
-6. Launch Rocket League and enjoy! :3
+7. Launch Rocket League and enjoy! :3

-7. Bonus step: Check out the config.yaml file that came with the EXE and adjust to your liking
+8. Bonus step: Check out the config.yaml file that came with the EXE and adjust to your liking

 ### Why run as Administrator?